 latest is a handy little tool that finds you the files which have been modified last in a directory tree.
 As far as I know, this cannot be done with the find command.
 It is possible to feed find results into this script, so that latest augments find's power.
 It certainly does not try to replace find.

-make it executable and put it somewhere in your $PATH under the name latest.
+The script (a single Perl file) is here.
+Adjust the she-bang-path to your perl executable according to your local installation (currently set to /usr/bin/perl), make it executable and put it somewhere in your $PATH under the name latest.

 latest: List files by modification date - youngest first.